With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MorePresbyterian Hospitality House is a mental health facility in Fairbanks North Star, AK, located at 209 Forty Mile Avenue, Suite 100, 99701.
-Presbyterian Hospitality House provides outpatient treatment, residential treatment and partial hospitalization/day treatment.
-Presbyterian Hospitality House provides behavior modification, activity therapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and young adults.
-Presbyterian Hospitality House also supports transitional age young adults, children/adolescents with serious emotional disturbance and people with PTSD.
-Some other services available at Presbyterian Hospitality House include psychosocial rehabilitation services, family psychoeducation and suicide prevention services.
+Learn MorePresbyterian Hospitality House is a mental health clinic in Fairbanks North Star, Alaska, located at 209 Forty Mile Avenue, Suite 100, 99701 zip code.
+Presbyterian Hospitality House offers outpatient treatment, residential treatment and partial hospitalization/day treatment.
+Presbyterian Hospitality House provides trauma therapy, dialectical behavior therapy and couples/family therapy to children / adolescents, seniors 65 or older and adults.
+Presbyterian Hospitality House also supports people requiring dual diagnosis treatment, LGBT and children/adolescents with serious emotional disturbance.
+Some other services provided by Presbyterian Hospitality House include therapeutic foster care, court-ordered outpatient treatment and education services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.